 Illinois Campus, OT Program

-All fieldwork advising is handled by the Academic Fieldwork Coordinator.
+All Fieldwork advising is handled by the Academic Fieldwork Coordinators.
 The Program Director is immediately informed and continually updated on the progress of any student experiencing difficulties during a clinical experience.
 Other faculty advisors, when necessary, may be involved in the process.
-Students who have concerns about their fieldwork progress, or fieldwork supervisors who have concerns, should contact the Academic Fieldwork Coordinator immediately.
+Students who have concerns about their Fieldwork progress, or Fieldwork Educators who have concerns, should contact one of the Academic Fieldwork Coordinators immediately.

-All students must be prepared financially to assume the costs that will accompany any fieldwork assignment.
+All students must be prepared financially to assume the costs that will accompany any Fieldwork assignment.
 In addition to full tuition and fees, expenses may include: additional immunizations, drug testing, physical examinations, finger printing, transportation, travel, parking, housing, and meals, as well as incidental costs such as materials for a special project.
 It is advisable for the student to have access to a car during fieldwork in the event that public transportation is inadequate or they have to travel some distance to their location.
-The estimated cost of one fieldwork placement can amount to approximately $4,000.00.

 The following placement protocol is designed to maximize the usage of the Occupational Therapy Program's fieldwork resources in an equitable and timely manner.
-The Academic Fieldwork Coordinator is committed to providing a carefully orchestrated effort to ensure optimal fieldwork experiences.
-The process involves the collaboration and corroboration of students and the Academic Fieldwork Coordinator.
-Placement conflicts will be handled between the Academic Fieldwork Coordinator and the student.
-The Academic Fieldwork Coordinator may utilize cumulative GPA scores and/or any one or more other factors including, but not limited to, residence, preferred learning styles, and previous exposure/experiences.
-Ultimately, the final decision regarding all fieldwork placements is the responsibility of the Academic Fieldwork Coordinator.
+The Academic Fieldwork Coordinators are committed to providing a carefully orchestrated effort to ensure optimal Fieldwork experiences.
+The process involves the Academic Fieldwork Coordinators collaborating with fieldwork sites and students, when possible, to maximize student learning experiences.
+Placement conflicts will be handled between the Academic Fieldwork Coordinators and the student.
+The Academic Fieldwork Coordinators may utilize cumulative GPA scores and/or any other factors including, but not limited to, geographic residence, preferred learning styles, and previous exposure/experiences.
+Ultimately, the final decision regarding all Fieldwork placements is the responsibility of the Academic Fieldwork Coordinators.

 The following is the placement process:

-Students will be notified of their final placements no later than eight weeks prior to the initial starting date.
-Student requests to change their fieldwork placement after fieldwork placements have been finalized will not be honored.
-Conflicts, cancellations, and special circumstances do not apply to the above-noted timeline and will be handled on a case-by-case basis as deemed appropriate by the Academic Fieldwork Coordinator.
+Students will be notified of their final reservation at a site no later than eight weeks prior to the initial starting date.
+Student requests to change their fieldwork placement after fieldwork reservations have been confirmed will not be honored.
+Conflicts, cancellations, and special circumstances do not apply to the above-noted timeline and will be handled on a case-by-case basis as deemed appropriate by the Academic Fieldwork Coordinators.
+Fieldwork reservations are subject to change due to cancellations and unforseen circumstances.
+In these circumstances, every attempt will be made to make changes that reflect the most positive learning experiences for all students.

 The Occupational Therapy Program at Midwestern University adheres to the ACOTE guidelines which state that a graduate from an ACOTE accredited master's degree level occupational therapy program must be educated as a generalist with a broad exposure to the delivery models and systems used in settings where occupational therapy is currently practiced and where it is emerging as a service.
 Fieldwork education is to be provided in settings that are equipped to meet the curriculum goals, and provide educational experiences applicable to the academic program.
 While recognizing the diversity of students and their career goals, the OT Program ensures that each student receives this broad exposure through placement in varied fieldwork settings and with clients across the lifespan.
 The student is counseled as early as the application interview process, and then again more formally in Fieldwork meetings and in the Fieldwork Foundations courses, that fieldwork assignments must be diverse.
 The student fieldwork selection process is monitored by the Academic Fieldwork Coordinator, to ensure that students' fieldwork selections are varied.
 The OT Program also evaluates compliance with this standard through retrospective review of its placement history.